j4w8n/supakit/README.md

 ## Further Reading and Options

 ### Create your own Supabase server client
-We provide a server client, via `event.locals.supabase`; but you're welcome to use your own.
+We provide a server client, via `event.locals.supabase`.
+However, you're welcome to use your own; for example, if you want database types for your server-side client.
 Depending on your use-case, you might be able to disregard `event.locals.supabase` and the `Locals` [type](#types).
 If you're also not going to use any part of Supakit's `event.locals`, then you can use [Supakit Lite](#supakit-lite)

 ### Store
 `getSession()` manages a secure, session store using Svelte's [context](https://svelte.dev/docs#run-time-svelte-setcontext) API.
 It has nothing to do with Supabase's `auth.getSession()` call.
 If you pass the store into `supabaseAuthStateChange()`, Supakit will automatically hydrate the store with the returned Supabase `session` info after the `INITIAL_SESSION`, `SIGNED_IN`, `SIGNED_OUT`, `TOKEN_REFRESHED`, and `USER_UPDATED` events - giving you immediate reactivity for any part of your app that relies on the value of the store.